 VEGETABLES: Two or more servings of green or yellow vegetables

-LEGUMES: One serving of beans, peas, garbanzos, or lentils
+LEGUMES: One serving of beans, peas, chickpeas, or lentils

 CEREAL: Two or more servings of whole grains, varied from time to time

 TUBERS: Use as needed in place of vegetables or grains, or to increase the total number of calories if needed.